szabgab/pydigger.com/README.md

   go over all the entries with recent upload_time and if they don't have a 'download_url' then check them again.

 * Check what are all the errors of packages without releases?

+* We might need to change the processing and update strategy so we won't rewrite the whole document every time, but we will update it.
+This will allow us to process "just the JSON from PyPI" or "just the data from GitHub" or "just the data from the zip file".

+* Shall we also store data about earlier versions of the packages?

 When we process the RSS feed at first we only have name/version/description/pubDate, but even after fetching the JSON file we still might have only partial data.
 This might be due to PyPI not processing the rest of the information yet (I think), or that the information included with this newer version of the